HaveTimeDrinkTea/w12_Team_Profile_Generator/README.md

 * Allow the set up of multiple teams
 * Allow assignment of intern(s) to engineer or manager
 * Allow a "super manager" in case of multiple teams
+* Allow employee ID to be sequentially generated without any user input.
+This can be achieved by storing the last employee ID in a log.txt file.

 ## Testing